Allegations of white collar crime require defence counsel experienced in both civil and criminal matters.

-The lawyers at Harper Grey LLP defend individuals and executives against allegations of financial and other offences.
-We have developed a reputation as some of the most tenacious and effective defence lawyers in the province.
+We defend individuals and executives against allegations of financial and other offences and have earned our reputation as some of the most tenacious and effective defence lawyers in the province.

 - Assistance with cases involving misrepresentation in prospectuses, offerings, memorandums, assays, news releases and financial documents.

 - Defence against prosecution by securities regulation authorities.

 - Representation in allegations of market manipulation or fraudulent investment operations.